itsmejul/llm-confidence/README.md

-# Semantic Token Top-p Similarity as an LLM uncertainty measure
+# Quantifying LLM confidence using probabilistic and semantic metrics
-This repository contains the code for our research project which is part of the Math&ML project.
-We propose a new measure for LLM uncertainty, the **S**emantic **To**ken top-**P** **S**imilarity (STOPS).
+This repository contains the code for our research project which is part of the Math&ML class.
+In this project, we examine different ways to quantify LLM confidence during inference.
-We explore how this measure correlates with token entropy, an exisiting uncertainty measure.
+We propose a new measure for LLM uncertainty, the top-p token semantic similarity, and explore how this measure correlates with token entropy, an exisiting uncertainty measure.
-Furthermore, we analyze how STOPS is related to model performance and create a classification model to predict model answer correctness based on STOPS and entropy.
+Furthermore, we analyze how these metrics are related to model performance and how they are affected by different prompting approaches.
 We solidify our findings by reproducing the results over a variety of datasets, models, and propting approaches.

 # Contents